fellowish/firefox-review/README.md

 # Firefox Review

-Firefox Review is a css redesign of the browser, changing the look of Firefox to match the color scheme and design language of [Firefox Preview](https://play.google.com/store/apps/details?id=org.mozilla.fenix&hl=en_US), a newer mobile version of Firefox being developed.
+Firefox Review was a css redesign of the browser, changing the look of Firefox to match the color scheme and design language of [Firefox Preview](https://play.google.com/store/apps/details?id=org.mozilla.fenix&hl=en_US), a newer mobile version of Firefox being developed.
 With v1.1, both light and dark themes are available, and with v1.1.4, the right click menu, and other menus, have been better realized.

+**Development of this theme is no longer occurring, as the Photon UI is essentially the same as Firefox Review.
+This repository is kept up purely for individuals who are running older versions of Firefox that are Pre-Proton.**

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E51QF8V)